Section 4: Applied Lessons (MUS 245/345– 267/367)

 Regular practice is the secret to success as a performer.
 Practice rooms are located on all three floors of the music building.
 They are available for student use during regular building hours (See: The Facility, Building Hours in Section 1).
 Please note that busiest times during the semester are 3:00 PM to 4:30 PM daily, so it may be best to arrange for practice time during other hours.
 Students may store their music and instruments in the music building.
 Instrumentalists will be issued a locker at the time of their auditions; vocalists and keyboard players can arrange for a locker by contacting the Music Office and paying a $5.00 key deposit (See: Student Storage Space in Section 1).

-- Register each semester in residence for 1) lessons and 2) the ensemble that the Area Music Faculty deems appropriate (normally determined by fall auditions) on the scholarship instrument/voice.
+- Register each semester in residence for 1) lessons and 2) the ensemble that the Faculty in your area (choral, keyboard, Instrumental) deems appropriate (normally determined by fall auditions) on the scholarship instrument/voice.
+The Jussi Bjorling Scholarship program was primarily designed to support our major ensembles:

 - Demonstrate progress in lessons at area end-of-semester evaluations and verify successful ensemble participation each semester for re-approval

-- JBS award winners are expected to perform in a public solo or chamber music performance during the sophomore, junior and senior years (MNR, FAVR, Christ Chapel).
-GMA award winners are encouraged to perform in a public solo or chamber music performance during their time at Gustavus (MNR, FAVR, Christ Chapel)
+- JBS award winners are expected to perform in a public solo or chamber music performance during the sophomore, junior and senior years (FAVR, Christ Chapel).
+GMA award winners are encouraged to perform in a public solo or chamber music performance during their time at Gustavus (FAVR, Christ Chapel)

 - Pianists, organists, and guitarists may need to register for an ensemble outside of their area due to limited availability of ensemble positions on their instruments.
 Keyboardists may use accompanying to fulfill the ensemble participation requirement